-Should We Buy a Home Before Marriage or Wait?
+Should We Wait to Buy a Home Before Marriage?

 Steps to Home Buying

 Come to an agreement on essential home buying points before engaging the services of a real estate agent.
 If you both share common tastes, this should not be difficult.
-However, I have witnessed couples at odds with each other, which generally results in one party, against better judgment, agreeing to satisfy the desires of the other.
-So, iron out your differences first.
+Here are areas that matter:

 How to Hold Title

 The manner in which you acquire title has a bearing on legal ownership and on transfer in the event of death.
 Some types of title carry tax consequences.
 You should talk with a lawyer to find out your state laws and how holding title will affect you.
 Some states restrict the ways to hold title; for example, only married couples can hold title as community property.
 The most common are joint tenants, tenants in common, and sole and separate.

 Apart from making a downpayment, you will also incur closing costs.
 Total those sums and decide how much each will contribute to the purchase.
 Most people split the finances 50/50, but sometimes one person has more money than the other.

 In the event of unequal cash contributions, couples might assign a percentage number and base ownership on that percentage.
 For example, say a couple has a joint income of $160,000 per year.
 If Judy makes $90,000 and her partner, Sharon, earns $70,000, Sharon's income makes up 43.75% of the household income.

 So, Sharon and Judy may agree that Sharon's financial contribution to the down payment and closing costs should be 43.75% of the total, leaving Judy to pick up the remaining 56.25%.
 Couples who apply proportionate shares to the acquisition often use that same percentage to figure out who pays how much toward the mortgage payment.